priyanshus/priyanshus.github.io/_posts/2020-06-04-gatling-request-response-processor.md

   setUp(login.inject(constantUsersPerSec(10) during 60).protocols(httpProtocol))
 ```

 To ensure that time taken to process the request does not get added in the simulation result, I added intentional `Thread.sleep(50000)` in feeder and body processors.
-The simulation result with and without them had similar results which confirm that processing time is not added to actual api response time.Thanks to Gatling to provide such nice features.
+The simulation result with and without them had similar results which confirm that processing time is not added to actual api response time.Thanks to Gatling for providing such nice features.

-I am still exploring for a better approach to have timestamps in request payload as there are still some timestamp related error responses if tests run for longer duration.